 The Ultimate Guide to Washing Your Ceramic Coated Vehicle at Home

 Welcome to the definitive guide for maintaining the sparkle of your ceramic coated vehicle.
-By following these easy steps and using the right products, you’ll keep your car looking showroom fresh.
+By following these easy steps and using the right products, you'll keep your car looking showroom fresh

 Step 1: Prepare Your Tools

-Firstly, you’ll need to gather your cleaning equipment.
+Firstly, you'll need to gather your cleaning equipment.
 Start with a good quality car shampoo.
-For a ceramic coated vehicle, the ‘Koch Chemie Gentle Snow Foam’ is a fantastic choice.
+For a ceramic coated vehicle, Koch Chemie Gentle Snow Foam is a fantastic choice.
 This pH-neutral soap is gentle on the ceramic coating, while still being tough on dirt and grime.

 Next, ensure you have a variety of soft, microfiber mitts on hand.
-‘The Rag Company’ offers an assortment of wash mitts, perfect for tackling different areas of your vehicle without scratching the surface.
+'The Rag Company' offers an assortment of wash mitts, perfect for tackling different areas of your vehicle without scratching the surface.
+Here's our favorite, the Cyclone.

 Then, we cannot forget the two-bucket method.
 You'll need two buckets: one for your soapy water and one for rinsing your mitt.
 This technique helps avoid dirt and grime being rubbed back onto your car, preventing potential scratches.
 For an added layer of protection, install a grit guard in each bucket.
 This accessory traps the dirt particles at the bottom, stopping them from mixing back into your clean water or soap solution.